 Transitional storage space

 is ideal right near the door.
 If you have a go zone, the two can be integrated.
 Having the items on display can be a good reminder – but only for a while and then it just becomes visual noise.

 My transitional storage has cupboard doors.
 Not quite as obvious as a shelf or a box on the floor, but much more pleasing to the eye.

 A transitional storage space helps to keep clutter off your bench tops and coffee table.
 You soon learn to check it every time you leave the house or someone pops in.
 (Pro tip: keep your car keys with it to prompt you to check)

 Give it a go.
-And as always feel free to contact me to help organise some systems and strategies.
+And as always feel free to reach out to help organise some systems and strategies.